Azure-Samples/azure-health-data-and-ai-samples/samples/Analytics Visualization/docs/Deployment.md

         ```Powershell
         az deployment sub create --name demoSubDeployment --location eastus --template-file main.bicep --parameters main.parameters.json
         ```
-2. Provide privilege to your account
+2. Provide privilege to your account.
 You must provide the following roles to your account to run the PowerShell script in the next step.
 You may revoke these roles after the installation is complete.

     1. In your Synapse workspace, select Synapse Studio > Manage > Access Control, and then provide the Synapse Administrator role to your account.
     2. In the Storage Account created during the pipeline installation, select the Access Control (IAM) and assign the Storage Blob Data Contributor role to your account.

+3. Move on to "Stage 2: Create external tables and views"

 # Stage 2: Create external tables and views
 Next, create external tables and views from the Parquet files.
 ## Option 1: Using your own sample data + FHIR to Synapse Sync Agent or analytics connector private preview
-- If you have already used the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) or our analytics connector private preview to convert FHIR data to Parquet files, please follow steps 4 - 7 [here](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to create the external tables and views.
+If you have already used the [FHIR to Synapse Sync Agent OSS tool](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) or our analytics connector private preview to convert FHIR data to Parquet files, please follow steps 4 - 7 [here](https://github.com/microsoft/FHIR-Analytics-Pipelines/blob/main/FhirToDataLake/docs/Deploy-FhirToDatalake.md) to create the external tables and views.
 Note that if you do not already have a Synapse workspace, you will need to create a Synapse workspace in Azure Portal before proceeding.
+Once you have completed those steps, please move on to "Stage 3: Query and Visualize".

 ## Option 2: Using provided sample data
-- If you are using provided Parquet sample files to run this sample, please follow these steps:
+If you are using provided Parquet sample files to run this sample, please follow these steps:

 ### Steps
-1. Provide access of the Storage Account to the Synapse Workspace To enable Synapse to read the data from the Storage Account, assign the Storage Blob Data Contributor role to it.
+1. Provide access of the Storage Account to the Synapse Workspace.
+To enable Synapse to read the data from the Storage Account, assign the Storage Blob Data Contributor role to it.
 In your Storage Account created during the pipeline installation, select the Access Control (IAM), assign Store Blob Data Contributor, and select Managed Identity while adding members to the role.
 You should be able to pick your Synapse workspace instance from the list of managed identities shown on the portal.

 2. Run the PowerShell script.

-    Running the PowerShell script that creates following artifacts:
+    Running the PowerShell script creates the following artifacts:

     1. Resource specific folders in the Azure Storage Account.
     2. A database in Synapse serverless SQL pool with External Tables, Views and Store Procedure pointing to the files in the Storage Account.